apache/skywalking/docs/en/concepts-and-designs/event.md

 ## How to Configure Alarms for Events

-Events are derived from metrics, and can be the source to trigger alarms.
+Events derive from metrics, and can be the source to trigger alarms.
 For example, if a specific event occurs for a certain times in a period, alarms can be triggered and sent.

 Every event has a default `value = 1`, when `n` events with the same name are reported, they are aggregated